Luxury Seychelles Holidays 2015

 Just four degrees south of the equator, the 115 granitic and coralline islands of the Seychelles make up the world’s only granite-formed oceanic islands.
-Hopping between the pristine islands, each of which has its own distinct character, is one of the captivating draws and getting between them is relatively easy, given the regular domestic flights and ferry services.
+We recommend hopping between the pristine islands on your Luxury Seychelles holiday as each has its own distinct character, this is one of the captivating draws.
+Travelling between them is relatively easy, given the regular domestic flights and ferry services.
 Unspoiled, timeless and located 1000 miles off the east coast of Africa, Seychelles makes a perfect twin-centre with a safari holiday in Kenya.
 The islands are blessed with a pleasant tropical year-round climate with average temperatures of 24° - 33°C.

-Turquoise Holidays Top 5 Reasons To Visit The Seychelles
+Turquoise Holidays Top 5 Reasons To Holiday in The Seychelles

 2. It’s really hard to name our favourite month to visit the Seychelles.
 Probably the most perfect months are April and October – but May to September is a lovely time to visit too